Yvonne Ridley: Views and opinions

 In a 2003 speech at IslamExpo, she protested the attention given honour killings and female genital mutilation by the media, which "have nothing to do with Islam".
 The idea that Islam oppresses women is the biggest obstacle to women accepting Islam, she argued.
 She herself had believed it, but in keeping her promise to her Taliban captors that she would read the Quran, she "realized I had been lied to", and converted.
 On the subject of the compulsory hijab, she said: "I was in Iran last year.
 I know the hijab is a pain for them, but they will get no sympathy from me.
 It is clear that the hijab is an obligation, not a choice."
-Ridley complained later that she had been misquoted and said that while the hijab appeared to be an obligation, it was up to individual women to make that choice.

 Among her controversial opinions is that the Chechen terrorist leader and architect of the Beslan school massacre, Shamil Basayev, was a 'shaheed' i.e. Islamic martyr.
 When the family of Al-Qaeda leader Abu Musab Al-Zarqawi denounced him, Ridley declared this "cowardly" and said she would "rather put up with a brother like Abu Musab Al-Zarqawi any day than have a traitor or a sell-out for a father, son or grandfather".
-In both articles she renounced violence and said later that critics had chosen to "cherrypick out of context to make mischief".

 At a meeting of Respect on 6 June 2006, following the Forest Gate raid, Ridley urged all Muslims in Britain to "boycott the police and refuse to co-operate with them in any way, shape or form until the boys are released", including "asking the community copper for directions to passing the time of day with a beat officer."
 Her comments were labelled as "sheer, undiluted madness" by Shadow Home Secretary David Davis, who added that "To not co-operate would be of no benefit to the Muslim community; no benefit to the police; and no benefit to the security of our country."
 Respect's only MP, George Galloway, quickly distanced himself from her comments, saying Ridley was wrong and, "Our policy is not that we should withdraw co-operation from the police".
-Ridley later claimed that she only wanted Muslim leaders to stop co-operating, not the whole community; this is not supported by her comment about not asking directions from the police.
-The two men were subsequently released without charge and an official apology was later issued to the family some years later by the Metropolitan Police.
+Ridley later said that she only wanted Muslim leaders, not the whole community, to stop co-operating.